 - #1 Side setbacks shall be based on minimum fire separation required between buildings, if applicable. - #2 Attics and mezzanines less than 7' (avg.) height shall not be counted as a story. - #3 Corner buildings may exceed the maximum building height by 15% for 20% of the building's frontage along each corresponding street façade.

+#4 - HOLD THIS SPACE FOR FUTURE USE

-- #4 Corner building street facades must be built to the BTZ for a minimum of 25' from the corner along both streets or the width of the corner lot, whichever is less.
-Recessed entrances are permitted as long as the upper levels meet the build-to zone requirements. - #5 Any frontage along a public street (except alleys) defined by a surface parking lot at the BTZ shall be defined by a 4' high Street Screen.
+#5 - Any frontage along a public street (except alleys) defined by a surface parking lot at the BTZ shall be defined by a 4' high Street Screen.

-#6 - Parking driveway width 24' max.
+#6 - Parking driveway width